lwdsw/Kiln/README.md

 ## Learn More

-### Build High Quality AI Products with Datasets

-Products don’t naturally have “datasets”, but Kiln helps you create one.

-Every time you use Kiln, we capture the inputs, outputs, human ratings, feedback, and repairs needed to build high quality models for use in your product.
-The more you use it, the more data you have.

-Your model quality improves automatically as the dataset grows, by giving the models more examples of quality content (and mistakes).

-If your product goals shift or new bugs are found (as is almost always the case), you can easily iterate the dataset to address issues.
+### Rapid Prototyping

+There are new models and techniques emerging all the time.
+Kiln makes it easy to try a variety of approaches and compare them in a few clicks without writing code.
+These can result in higher quality and improved performance.

+We currently support:

+- Various prompting techniques: basic, few-shot, multi-shot, repair & feedback
+- Chain of thought / thinking, with optional custom “thinking” instructions
+- Many models: GPT, Llama, Claude, Gemini, Mistral, Gemma, Phi
+- Fine Tuning: create custom models using your Kiln dataset

+In the future, we plan to add more powerful no-code options like evals, and RAG.
+For experienced data-scientists, you can create these techniques today using Kiln datasets and our python library.

 ### Collaborate Across Technical and Non-Technical Teams

 When building AI products, there’s usually a subject matter expert who knows the problem you are trying to solve, and a different technical team assigned to build the model.
 Kiln bridges that gap as a collaboration tool.

-Subject matter experts can use our easy to use desktop apps to generate structured datasets and ratings, without coding or using technical tools.
+Subject matter experts can use our intuitive desktop apps to generate structured datasets and ratings, without coding or using technical tools.
 No command line or GPU required.

 Data-scientists can consume the dataset created by subject matter experts, using the UI, or deep dive with our python library.